lvgl/lvgl/docs/widgets/core/textarea.md

 One line mode and password modes are supported.

 ## Parts and Styles
-- `LV_PART_MAIN` The background of the text area and it uses all the typical backgrond style properties and the text related style properties including `text_align` to align the text to the left, right or center.
+- `LV_PART_MAIN` The background of the text area.
+Uses all the typical backgrond style properties and the text related style properties including `text_align` to align the text to the left, right or center.
 - `LV_PART_SCROLLBAR` The scrollbar that is shown when the text is too long.
-- `LV_PART_SELECTED` Tells the style of the [selected text](#text-selection).
+- `LV_PART_SELECTED` Detemines the style of the [selected text](#text-selection).
 Only `text_color` and `bg_color` style properties can be used.
 - `LV_PART_CURSOR` Marks the position where the characters are inserted.
 The cursor's area is always the bounding box of the current character.
 A block cursor can be created by adding a background color and background opacity to `LV_PART_CURSOR`'s style.
-The create line cursor let the cursor transparent and set a left border.
+The create line cursor leave the cursor transparent and set a left border.
-The `anim_time` style property sets the cursors blink time.
+The `anim_time` style property sets the cursor's blink time.
-- `LV_PART_TEXTAREA_PLACEHOLDER` It's a part related only to the text area and allows styling the placeholder text.
+- `LV_PART_TEXTAREA_PLACEHOLDER` Unique to Text Area, allows styling the placeholder text.

 ## Usage